NRCan/geo_sim_processing/README.md

 * __Preserving topological relationship__
 Before any bend simplifcation, Sherbend will validate the following 3 topological relationship and if one the topological relationship is broken than the bend is not simplified.
 This process preserve the existing topology within the geospatial features.

-###Simplicity
+### Simplicity
 Sherbend will not permit bend simplification if the simplified bend creates a self intersection in the line (figure x).

 Note: If a line or polygon ring contains more than one bend to be simplified and one (or more) of these bends, if simplified creates a self intersection these conflicting bends will not be simplified but all the other bends will be simplified.

-###Intersection
+### Intersection
 Sherbend will not permit bend simplification if the simplified bend creates an intersection between 2 features (figure x).
 The features in conflict can be a line with a line or a line with a polygon ring.

-Note: If a line or polygon ring contains more than one bend to be simplified and one (or more) of these bends, if simplified creates a intersection with one or more line or polygone ring, these conflicting bends will not be simplified but all the other bends will be simplified.
+Note: If a line or polygon ring contains more than one bend to be simplified and one (or more) of these bends, if simplified creates a intersection with one or more feature, these conflicting bends will not be simplified but all the other bends will be simplified.

-###Sidedness
+### Sidedness
 Sherbend will not permit bend simplification if the simplified bend creates a sidedness or relative position error between 2 features.
+Like a building that change side in regards with a river after simplification (figure x).
+The features in conflict can be a line with a point or a line with line or a line with a polygon ring.

+Note: If a line or polygon ring contains more than one bend to be simplified and one (or more) of these bends, if simplified creates a sidedness error with one or more feature, these conflicting bends will not be simplified but all the other bends will be simplified.

 ### Rule of thimb